mir-one/localfarm/README.md

 - Use `npm run cypress:run` to run the end-to-end test

 ## REST APIs
-**Tania** have REST APIs to easily integrate with any softwares, even you can build a mobile app client for it.
+**LocalFarm** have REST APIs to easily integrate with any softwares, even you can build a mobile app client for it.
 You can import the JSON file inside Postman directory to [Postman app](https://www.getpostman.com).
 ## Roadmap

-We want to share our high-level details of our roadmap, so that others can see our priorities in Tania development.
+We want to share our high-level details of our roadmap, so that others can see our priorities in LocalFarm development.
 You can read our roadmap on [the wiki](https://github.com/Tanibox/tania-core/wiki/Roadmap).

-## Contributing to Tania
+## Contributing to LocalFarm

 We welcome contributions, but request you to follow these [guidelines](contributing.md).

 ### Localisation

-You can help us to localise Tania into your language by following these steps:
+You can help us to localise LocalFarm into your language by following these steps:

 1. Copy `languages/template.pot` and paste it to `languages/locale` directory.
 2. Rename it with your language locale code e.g: `en_AU.po`, `de_DE.po`, etc.
 3. Fill `msgstr` key with your translation.
 You can edit the `.po` file by using text editor or PO Edit software.
 4. Pull request your translation to the `master` branch.

-### Build Tania localisation by yourself
+### Build LocalFarm localisation by yourself

 **Note:** You will need to install GNU Gettext for your OS.
 Get it [here](https://www.gnu.org/software/gettext/).

-You can build Tania in your language by changing the default language inside `resources/js/app.js`.
+You can build LocalFarm in your language by changing the default language inside `resources/js/app.js`.

 ```
 Vue.use(GetTextPlugin, {